It's not just something that your grandpa uses. Here's how to use it.

 Well, take a look at the picture next to these words.

-Sprinkle on a little bit of talc on your 'trouble areas' and suddenly, those areas become a lot less troublesome.
-Especially in the dead of summer.
+Sprinkle a little bit of body powder onto your "trouble regions" and suddenly those areas become a lot less troublesome.
+Especially in the blistering, dead heat of summer.

 Talcum Powder Uses for Men